Zjx402/Kea2/README.md

 throttle: int = 200
 ```

+Then we can directly run the python file to launch Kea2.

 ## Quick Report on script execution statistics.

 Now we have a quick report on property execution statistics.
 If you want to know whether your script is executed during testing.
 Open the `result.json` file.